-And of course there is the nearby Golden Gate Park that’s home to the De Young Museum, Arts Museum, Japanese Tea Gardens, and Conservatory of Flowers.
+And of course there is the nearby Golden Gate Park that’s home to the De Young Museum, California Academy of Sciences, Planetarium, Arts Museum, Japanese Tea Gardens, and Conservatory of Flowers.

 Sitting quietly overlooking the city skyline in the San Francisco bay lies a small island with a boatload of stories to spill onto the shores.

 Tales of the most dangerous criminals who walked the dank, dark corridors of its bare halls pining for a life of freedom they chose to give away.

 You can take a peek into some of those stories with a tour inside the cell house of this iconic prison home it the likes of The Birdman and Al Capone.

 Visiting Alcatraz is definitely one of the top San Francisco tourist attractions, and surprisingly, one of the fun things to do in San Francisco with kids.